-The following table provides selected consolidated financial and operating data for each of the fiscal years in the five-year period ended January 28, 2017, including: (a) consolidated statement of operations data for each such period, (b) additional operating data for each such period and (c) consolidated balance sheet data as of the end of each such period.
-The consolidated statement of operations data for the fiscal years ended January 28, 2017, January 30, 2016 and January 31, 2015 and the consolidated balance sheet data as of January 28, 2017 and January 30, 2016 are derived from our audited consolidated financial statements included in Item 8 of this Report that have been audited by KPMG LLP, an independent registered public accounting firm.
-The statement of operations data for the fiscal years ended February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 and the balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 are derived from our audited financial statements that are not included in this Report.
+The following table provides selected consolidated financial and operating data for each of the fiscal years in the five-year period ended February 3, 2018, including: (a) consolidated statement of operations data for each such period, (b) additional operating data for each such period and (c) consolidated balance sheet data as of the end of each such period.
+The consolidated statement of operations data for the fiscal years ended February 3, 2018, January 28, 2017 and January 30, 2016 and the consolidated balance sheet data as of February 3, 2018 and January 28, 2017 are derived from our audited consolidated financial statements included in Item 8 of this Report that have been audited by KPMG LLP, an independent registered public accounting firm.
+The statement of operations data for the fiscal years ended January 31, 2015 and February 1, 2014 and the balance sheet data as of January 30, 2016, January 31, 2015 and February 1, 2014 are derived from our audited financial statements that are not included in this Report.
 The selected consolidated financial and operating data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 of this